top of page

 What is the name of your organisation and when did you set up?

-My Birth Support CC, has existed as a CIC since March 2021, but has offered perinatal mental health support as a voluntary group by mums for mums since 2013.
+My Birth Support has existed as a CIC since March 2021.
+However, Aileen White, the founder has offered perinatal mental health support since 2013 in Medway and Merseyside.

 Where are you based?